Associate Provost and Dean of the Graduate College

-The minimum standards for admission to graduate study are documented in this section.
+The Graduate Council sets the minimum standards for full admission to graduate study.
 Additional requirements and higher standards may be stipulated for specific graduate programs, and applicants should check for such requirements in the departmental section of this catalog.
-Meeting the minimum admission criteria does not guarantee admission.
+The minimum requirements for graduate admission are:

-- a bachelor's degree from a college or university accredited by agencies recognized by Missouri State University; AND an overall grade point average of at least 2.75 on a 4.00 scale overall; OR at least a 2.75 grade point average on a 4.00 scale for the last 60 hours of academic course work; OR at least a 2.75 grade point average on a minimum of 9 hours of graduate credits; OR have a combined verbal and quantitative score of 875 or higher on either the Graduate Record Examination (GRE) General Test* or 290 or higher on the GRE Revised General test; OR
+- A bachelor's degree from a college or university accredited by agencies recognized by Missouri State University, AND a cumulative grade point average of at least 2.75 on a 4.00 scale; OR at least a 2.75 grade point average on a 4.00 scale for the last 60 hours of academic course work; OR at least a 2.75 grade point average on a minimum of 9 hours of graduate credits; OR have a combined score of 290 (875 under the old scoring system before August 1, 2011) on the verbal and quantitative sections of the Graduate Record Examination; OR

-- a bachelor's degree from a college or university not accredited by an agency recognized by Missouri State University, a grade point average of at least 2.75 on a 4.00 scale overall, OR at least a 2.75 GPA on a 4.00 scale for the last 60 hours of academic course work; AND a combined verbal and quantitative score of 875 or higher on either the Graduate Record Examination (GRE) General Test* or 290 or higher on the GRE Revised General test*; OR
+- A bachelor's degree from a college or university NOT accredited by an agency recognized by Missouri State University, a cumulative grade point average of at least 2.75 on a 4.00 scale; OR at least a 2.75 grade point average on a 4.00 scale for the last 60 hours of academic course work, AND a combined score of 290 (875 under the old scoring system before August 1, 2011) on the verbal and quantitative sections of the Graduate Record Examination; OR

 Doctoral Admission Requirements